Kluvens/Computer-Science/Networking/application-layer.md

 - answers is RRs in response to query
 - authority is records for authoritative servers
 - additional info is additional helpful info taht may be used

+Inserting records into DNS (Example: new startup "newwork utopia"):
+- register name networkutopia.com at DNS registrar
+  - provide names, IP addresses of authoritative name server
+  - registrar inserts NS, A RRs into .com TLD server: (networkutopia.com, dns1.networkutopia.com, NS) and (dns1.networkutopia.com, 212.212.212.1, A)
+- create authoritative server locally with IP address 212.212.212.1
+  - containing type A record for www.networkutopia.com
+  - containing type MX record for networkutopia.com

+Updating DNS records
+- Remember that old records may be cached in other DNS servers (for up to TTL)
+- General guidelines
+  - record the current TTL value of the record
+  - lower the TTL of the record to a low value
+  - wait the length of the prevous TTL
+  - update the record
+  - wait for some time
+  - change the TTL back to your previous time

 Addresses:
 - domain name: google.com